How to Find YouTubers to Play Your Indie Game

 The Astoaria dev included layered PSD key art in his press kit and reported “almost all content creators used them, sometimes rearranging the layered file.
 Some even included the trailer in their videos.”

-The chain is short: better assets → better thumbnails → more views → more wishlists for you.
-Spending an extra two hours on a press kit that includes layered files pays you back across every video that gets made.
+Better assets make better thumbnails, better thumbnails pull more views, and views turn into wishlists.
+The extra two hours on a press kit with layered files pays you back across every video that gets made.

 Don’t tell them how to make the video